oSoWoSo/void-installer/README.md

 - [ ] Finish installation glibc crypto with lvm
 - [ ] Validate with glibc and musl installation
 - [ ] Add flag to crypt or normal installation
-- [ ] Include brazilian portuguese language option (and `us` too with International English)
 - [ ] Option to scape partitioning and formating device
 - [ ] Verifiy if SWAP is cryptographied (see https://wiki.archlinux.org/index.php/Dm-crypt/Swap_encryption)
-- [ ] Add /home as a cryptographied partition (only /boot and / are cryptografied).
-See void-install-uefi on Joplin
 - [ ] Insert a for loop to open and crypto partitions (starting in "echo "[!]
 Encrypt boot partition"" line - like in "for FS in ${!LV[@]}; do" line)
 - [ ] Option to install with local repository
 - [ ] Add TXT files with Keymaps, Timezone, Lang, etc....in root directory as reference